peterbozso/peterbozso.github.io/_posts/2019-07-28-what-i-wish-id-known.markdown

 date:   2019-07-28 06:00:00 +0200
 ---

-*The title is a slight reference to Paul Graham's excellent talk titled ["What You'll Wish You'd Known".][pg-talk] Personally I really love it, it's a highly recommended read - especially for young and clueless people.*
+*The title is a slight reference to Paul Graham's excellent talk titled ["What You'll Wish You'd Known"][pg-talk].
+Personally I really love it, it's a highly recommended read - especially for young and clueless people.*

 <br/>